medined/medined.github.io/_posts/2020-06-28-provision-centos-kubernetes-cluster-on-aws.md

 ```bash
 cd contrib/terraform/aws
 ```

-* Fix old syntax.
-This is not strictly needed but I like to avoid warning messages when possible.
-  * In `./modules/elb/variables.tf`, remove quotes around `type`.
-  * In `./modules/vpc/variables.tf`, remove quotes around `type`.
-  * In `./variables.tf`, remove quotes around `type`.

 * In `./terraform.tfvars`, set variables as needed.
 Note that the inventory file will be created a few levels up in the directory tree.